-Case Study: ZAMA/USDC - Week 1
+Case Study: ZAMA/USDC - Weeks 1-2

 The result: a market with liquidity on the book but almost no trading activity.
 Volume averaged $3K/day in the week before the campaign.